stitchdata/docs/_troubleshooting/destinations/destination-data-loading-errors.md

 Click the {{ app.menu-paths.destination-settings }} at the top of the screen.

 The settings form on this page will indicate which destination you have.
-For example: if you're using Postgres as your data warehouse, the heading at the top of the form will say "Postgres."
+For example: If you're using PostgreSQL as your destination, the heading at the top of the form will say "PostgreSQL."